trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 Recent incidents on the main page are slightly more complicated:

 * We need to output every day in the last ten days
-* If a day has no incidents we want to show that as it is quite positive
+* If a day has no incidents we want to show that positively
 * To simplify things we don't want to recompile the site everyday to get the latest day showing 'no incidents'